CMPSC-580-Allegheny-College-Spring-2024/exemplarproject-hayleepierce/README.md

 ## Methods

-### Developing Corpus
+### Developing the Corpus

-This project uses [Streamlit](https://streamlit.io/) to create a dashboard for the user to input a search and view the corresponding output.
 A collection of academic articles in the form of XML files from [PubMed](https://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/) is used to develop a corpus.
 [The ElementTree XML API](https://docs.python.org/3/library/xml.etree.elementtree.html) is used to parse through the XML files; collecting the following information using the associated tags:

 - Title
   - "article-title"